 All other property, plant and equipment is stated at historic cost less depreciation.
-Cost includes expenditure that is directly attributable to the acquisition of the items.
+Cost includes expenditure

 Subsequent expenditure

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 All other repairs and maintenance are charged to profit or loss during the financial period in which they are incurred.